plandex-ai/plandex/README.md

 ## Why Plandex?  🤔

-<p>🏗️  Go beyond autocomplete to build complex functionality with AI.</p>
+🏗️  Go beyond autocomplete to build complex functionality with AI.<br><br>

-<p>🚫  Stop the mouse-centered, copy-pasting madness of coding with ChatGPT.</p>
+🚫  Stop the mouse-centered, copy-pasting madness of coding with ChatGPT.<br><br>

-<p>📑  Manage context efficiently in the terminal.</p>
+📑  Manage context efficiently in the terminal.<br><br>

-<p>⚡️  Ensure AI models always have the latest versions of files in context.</p>
+⚡️  Ensure AI models always have the latest versions of files in context.<br><br>

-<p>🪙  Retain granular control over what's in context and how many tokens you're using.</p>
+🪙  Retain granular control over what's in context and how many tokens you're using.<br><br>

-<p>🚧  Experiment, revise, and review in a protected sandbox before applying changes.</p>
+🚧  Experiment, revise, and review in a protected sandbox before applying changes.<br><br>

-<p>⏪  Rewind and retry as needed.</p>
+⏪  Rewind and retry as needed.<br><br>

-<p>🌱  Explore multiple approaches with branches.</p>
+🌱  Explore multiple approaches with branches.<br><br>

-<p>🏎️  Run tasks in the background or work on multiple tasks in parallel.</p>
+🏎️  Run tasks in the background or work on multiple tasks in parallel.<br><br>

-<p>🎛️  Try different models and model settings, then compare results.</p>
+🎛️  Try different models and model settings, then compare results.<br><br>

 ## Limitations  ⚠️